wenfzhao/graphql-schema-transpiler/README.md

 # graphql-schema-transpiler
-Transpile Your Graphql Schema To Support Type Inheritance This is a transpiler to allow graphql schema to have inheritance between type, input and interface.
+Transpile Your GraphQL Schema To Support Type Inheritance This is a transpiler to allow graphql schema to have inheritance between type, input and interface.
-GraphQL natively doesn't support type inheritance.
-Therefore when writing schema, there tends to be a lot of repeated code.
-The purpose of this project is to introduce type inheritance to reduce/elimate repeated code and make writing schema much easier and cleaner.
-This allows single/multiple inheritance between `type`, `input`, and `interface`
+Allows single/multiple inheritance among `type`, `input`, and `interface` to reduce/elimate repeated code and make writing schema much easier and cleaner.

 ## Features